sqlitebrowser/dbhub.io/docker/README.md

 * The webUI, listening on port 9443
 * The REST API end point, listening on port 9444
 * The DB4S end point (the daemon DB Browser for SQLite talks to) on port 5550
-* The internal-use-only "live" database daemon,
+* The internal-use-only "live" database daemon (running two instances),

 ...and the dependencies for the daemons:

 * PostgreSQL
 * Memcached
 * Minio
-* RabbitMQ

 This is done as an all-in-one image for now.
-It _might_ be better separated into separate services per damon (eg for docker-compose), but that'll be a later thing (if needed).
+It _might_ be better separated into separate services per daemon (eg for docker-compose), but that'll be a later thing (if needed).